-No, licences are only required if alcohol is sold.
+Alcohol licences are only required if alcohol is sold.
 At a private party, sharing drinks with your neighbours does not require a licence.
 If you did want to sell alcohol, you need a Temporary Event Notice.

-No, you will not need an entertainment licence if:
+You will not need an entertainment licence if:

-No, as a private party, you do not need a licence under the Licensing Act 2003 to sell food (unless you wanted to only sell hot food and drink after 11pm).
+As a private party, you do not need a licence under the Licensing Act 2003 to sell food (unless you wanted to only sell hot food and drink after 11pm).
 You can always ask your neighbours to bake a cake, make a sandwich or bring food to share with one another.

-Probably not but this depends on the circumstances.
+You won't probably need permission to have a tombola or raffle but this depends on the circumstances.
 If the tombola or raffle tickets are sold on the day and the prizes are not worth more than £500 in total, then it will be exempt from gambling regulations.
 However, if tickets are sold in advance of the event, you will need to contact us for a lottery registration.